 As the recipient of the Pickering Fellowship, Niki spent six months in 2011 with the National Security & Civil Rights Program at the San Francisco-based civil rights organization, the Asian Law Caucus, where she researched and published a guide on the effects of U.S. economic sanctions on U.S. citizens and permanent residents.
 She also spoke before the San Francisco Human Rights Commission on post 9/11 civil rights issues.

 Niki currently serves on the national advisory board of the Iranian American Bar Association (IABA), and is the former president of the Northern California Chapter, which she founded in 2006 and grew to one of the largest and most active chapters of the organization.
-Since 2011, she has also served as a judge of the Continuing Education of the Bar’s Excellence in Writing competition.
-Niki has always had a keen interest in diversity and associate retention issues, and has served on various organizational committees addressing both matters.
-In her different roles, she has coached experienced and new attorneys and law students on career planning, advancement, networking, conflict resolution, and business development.
+She also serves as a judge of the Continuing Education of the Bar’s Excellence in Writing competition.

 Niki received her law degree from Berkeley Law (2006), and holds an undergraduate degree in Biology, summa cum laude, from Texas Southern University.
 Prior to her legal career, she was a research assistant at the MD Anderson Cancer Center and the Baylor College of Medicine Human Genome Sequencing Center.
 Niki grew up in Tehran, London, and Vienna, immigrated to the United States on her own at 19 to attend college, and currently calls the Bay Area home.